nasa/webgs/README.md

 Webgs is setup by default to connect to Open Street Maps.
 Webgs is also configured to use mapbox for the background display.
 To get an authorization key go to <https://www.mapbox.com/> and create an account.
 After receiving an authorization token open /webgs/MainJS/settings/MapSettings.js in a text editor, and follow the instructions to update.

 DAA Displays are installed as a submodule in the apps/DAA/daa-displays folder by default.
 Go to: <https://github.com/nasa/daa-displays> for further requirements.
 The installation script will build the daa-displays automatically.
-It can be launched from WebGS after connecting to an aircraft (no need to follow the instructions on the daa-displays github page).
+This behavior can be skipped by running `install.sh -D`.
+Daa Displays can be launched from WebGS after connecting to an aircraft (no need to follow the instructions on the daa-displays github page).

 ## Startup
 By default WebGS uses https.
 This assumes the proper ssl certs have been generated and loaded into the `/certs' directory.
 Webgs can also be run in developer mode which uses http and does not require certs.
 Detailed instructions on creating self signed certificates are located in /certs.README.md.